cassell/SQLicious/README.md

 Closures
 ============
 Process each row queried with an anonymous function.
-You can iterate over very large datasets without hitting memory constraints
+To iterate over very large datasets without hitting memory constraints use unbufferedProcess()

 	$f = new UserFactory();
 	$f->process(function($user)